acarriedev/be-nc-news/README.md

 ### Utils

 Utility functions have been used in some of the seeding for this project.
-These functions are for use small sections of logic used in the project to help the process run more smoothly.
+These functions are for use on small sections of logic used in the project to help the process run more smoothly.
 The tests are also in the `__tests__` folder in `utils.test.js`.
 To test these run this in the terminal

 ```bash
 npm test utils